ma-xu/DNN/PaperList.md

 # CV Paper List
-This is a list for state-of-art computer version papers.<br>
+It's a list for state-of-art computer version papers that I have read.<br>
 Collected by Xu Ma.  <xuma@my.unt.edu>